supervisely-ecosystem/extract-frames-from-videos/README.md

 App allows to extract video frames to images project without labels.
 User should define **frames step**, and **datasets structure** (keep original structure or save frames for every video to separate dataset) and **result project name**.

-Images will have name in the following structure: `{original video id}_frame_{frame-index}.jpg`.
+Images will have name in the following structure: `{original video id}_frame_{frame index}.jpg`.
 Also additional meta information is attached to every frame and available in image labeling tool.
 For example:
 ```json
 {
     "original_project_id": 333,